MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 # Install Hyper-V on Windows 10

-Before you can begin using virtual machines on Windows 10 you will need to enable the Hyper-V role.
-This can be done using the Windows 10 control panel, PowerShell or DISM.
+You must enable the Hyper-V role before you can create virtual machines on Windows 10.
+This can be done using the Windows 10 control panel, PowerShell or the Deployment Imaging Servicing and Management tool (DISM).
 This documents will walk through each of these.

 ## Manually Enable the Hyper-V Role